roadsidemultimedia/Docs/support-troubleshooting/getting-support.md

 <ul>
 <li>We can not provide general WordPress support, please use the [Wordpress.org](http://wordpress.org/support/) forums for all WordPress questions.</li>

 <li>We can not provide support on third party plugins, please contact the plugin author for assistance.</li>

+<li>We can not provide support for users experiencing issues or conflicts with Internet Explorer 6/7 or any legacy browsers.
+For a list of browsers PageLines DMS does support, see our <a href="http://docs.pagelines.com/getting-started/requirements">requirements</a> page.</li>

 <li>Keep up-to-date, we can not provide support if the PageLines product you're using is out-of-date.
 Before contacting support, please make sure Wordpress, plugins and your PageLines product are all updated to the latest version.</li>

 <li>Edits to the core PageLines files, is not recommended nor supported.
 If you have made changes to core files and require assistance, you will need to revert your changes.</li>
 </ul>